 (8)(7) The estimated program penetration rate and the basis of the estimate.

-(9)(8) The estimated impact of a program on the utility’s load, generating capacity, and transmission and distribution requirements.
+(9)(8) The estimated impact of a DSM program on the utility’s load, generating capacity, and transmission and distribution requirements.

-(c) A utility shall consider a range of supply-side resources including cogeneration and non-utility generation as an alternative in meeting future electric service requirements.
+(c) A utility shall consider a range of supply-side resources including cogeneration and non-utility generation as alternatives in meeting future electric service requirements.
 This range shall include commercially available resources or resources the director may request as part of a contemporary issues technical conference.
 The utility’s plan IRP shall include, at a minimum, the following:

 (1) Identify and describe the resource considered, including the following: